 Espresso makers range from inexpensive units to high-priced machines.
 We reviewed a variety of models, from the very simple to the premium adorned, in our effort to find the best espresso machines out there.
 The Krups XP5620, the Cuisinart EM-200 and the DeLonghi BCO 264B all rated high on our review of the best espresso machines because they use bar-pump pressure brewing, come with extra features and offer a variety of functions, including the ability to brew both coffee grounds and prepackaged pods.

 In determining the best espresso makers, we looked at each machine's performance and features, and we also considered the safety of the machine and the available support from the manufacturer.
-Below are some details for you to check for and be aware of as you search for your ideal espresso maker.
+Below are some details for you to be aware of as you search for your ideal espresso maker.
 Also, check out our learning center to read more articles on espresso machines.

 The more parts of your espresso machine that are removable the better.
-This means you will be able to better clean every nook and cranny to help prevent calcium build-up and bacteria growth.
+This means you will be able to better clean every nook and cranny to help prevent calcium buildup and bacteria growth.
 Drip trays, portafilters and water reservoirs can all be removable, depending on the model of your espresso machine.

-A nice feature to have on your espresso machine is a cup warmer.
+A valuable feature to have on your espresso machine is a cup warmer.
 Your delectable concoction will stay hot longer when it is poured into a warm cup.
 The best espresso makers include a cup warmer that heats one or two cups while the espresso is brewing.